kamireddym28/Interview-Practice/README.md

 ## Question 2:

-**2. Tell me about a web application you have built.
+**Tell me about a web application you have built.
 Why did you choose to build it?
 What did you learn?
 What challenges did you face and how did you overcome them?**

 I recently built a very interesting app of Smartphone Catalog as a part of my nanodegree program.
 It is an app that holds various models of smartphones available in the market along with their respective specifications and price.
 Users have an option to login to the app to add any new categories launched into the market and edit or delete them if needed.